Remich/blogrm/README.txt

 	* (DONE) 7 – add missing html elements to prettify config
 		* (DONE) Audio, Video, Canvas, IFRAME
 	* (DONE) 10 – Deleting an entry and then saving any other entry/item, causes the deleted item of the entry to be saved again, because it still is in the history array
+	* (DONE) prüfe ob ungespeicherte änderungen vorhanden sind -> methode verbessern
+	* (DONE) add error message, when request item, article, tag, could not be found
+	* (DONE) wrap history array in an object

 	* keine kommentare laden, wenn man nicht den einzelnen Eintrag ansieht

-	* prüfe ob ungespeicherte änderungen vorhanden sind -> methode verbessern
-	* add error message, when request item, article, tag, could not be found
 	* when editing html and switching to other article and again switching to edit html fucks up
 	* fix bug, when removing style blockquote
 	* blockquote cite="author":
-	* wrap history array in an object
 	* fix NaN with RGB somewhere, see console

 ## Architecture ##